MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 Click **Take Picture and Display** to take a picture and display it in your browser, or click **Take Picture and Download** to download the picture to your computer.

+**Note: Misty's 4K camera may not work if the data stream from the Occipital Structure Core depth sensor is open.
+If you can't use Misty's camera to take and display or download a picture, click Stop Camera in the Depth Sensor Data controls, then try again.**

 Use the **Depth Sensor Data** controls to take a black-and-white photo with the camera on Misty's Occipital Structure Core depth sensor.
 ![Depth sensor camera controls](../../../assets/images/depth_sensor_camera_controls.png) Follow these steps to take a photo with this camera: